flexatone/vigilnaut/README.md

 ## What is New in Fetter

+### 1.6.0-dev

+Better file path validation and error reporting.

+Limit `site-install` and `site-uninstall` to only operate on single-Python environment selections.

 ### 1.5.0

 Extended support for lock files provided to `--bound` to include `uv.lock`, `poetry.lock`, `Pipfile.lock`, as well as lock files produced by `uv pip compile` and `pip-tools`.